zetaepyon/windower-docs/docs/addons_v4/equipviewer.md

 #### game_path
 :   `game_path <path>`: sets path to FFXI folder where you want dats extracted from.
 Backslashes `\` must be escaped (like so: `\\`) or use forward slash `/` instead.
 (Legacy command as of `3.3.1` in which the game path is now pulled from the registry, but this command is still here in case you want to pull from dats that exist elsewhere.)

-## Source
-The latest source and information for this addon can be found on [GitHub](https://github.com/Windower/Lua/tree/live/addons/equipviewer).